 - Pat the dough and cut rounds using a cookie cutter.

-- Put on the baking sheets and bake for 20 minutes, until they are golden.
+- Put on the baking sheets, freeze for 10 minutes, and then bake for 20 minutes, until they are golden.

 - Let cool a bit on a wire rack.

 - Eat warm.